How therapy dogs make a difference in the lives of others

 Where do therapy dogs work?

-Many therapy dogs visit hospitals, schools and nursing homes to help students and patients who need extra help learning, calming down – or even just smiling.
+Many therapy dogs visit hospitals, schools and nursing homes to help students and patients who need learning assistance, calming support, or simply bringing joy and smiles.

 No two days are ever the same for therapy dogs and their owners.
-But some of the daily guarantees from the job include the smiles and happiness from the humans the dog gets to visit, and of course, all of the hugs, pets and treats the dog gets in return!
+However, there are certain daily rewards guaranteed by the job – such as the joy and happiness from the humans the dog gets to visit, and of course, all of the hugs, pets and treats the dog gets in return!

 Therapy dogs in schools